scysy6/ComputerVision-Coursework/README.md

 ##### Important Note

-If some files in `ultralytics_yolov5_master` were missing during the upload process and this causes the code to fail running, please extract the ZIP file you uploaded and replace the missing YOLOv5 model files (located in `ultralytics_yolov5_master/`) with the ones from the ZIP file.
+If some files in `ultralytics_yolov5_master` were missing during the upload process and this causes the code to fail running, please extract the ZIP file `ultralytics_yolov5_master.zip` I uploaded and replace the original `ultralytics_yolov5_master` with the one from the ZIP file.
 Then, try running the code again.

 ## Operation Instruction